panoschron97/FastAPI_Crud_App_MySQL/README.md

 ## Features

-*   **FastAPI Framework**: Utilizes FastAPI for building the API, leveraging its automatic data validation and interactive API documentation.
+*   **FastAPI Framework**: Utilizes FastAPI for building the API leveraging its automatic data validation and interactive API documentation.
 *   **MySQL Database**: Integrates with a MySQL database to store and manage data.
 *   **CRUD Operations**: Implements standard CRUD operations for managing information.
 *   **Data Models**: Defines Pydantic models for data validation and serialization.